-No hard bag racks were provided, by BMW for short wheelbase /5 machines.
-BMW did (do?) produce soft bags and racks that fitted these machines.
+No hard bag racks were provided by BMW for short wheelbase /5 machines when they came out in 1970.
+BMW produced soft bags and racks that fit these machines.
 These came in two sizes and any color you wanted (provided it was black).
 It would appear that these bags could be fitted to all models up to at least 1981.
 (Source BMW Behelfs Katalog 1981 edition)

 In 1971, BMW started selling hard bags and the racks to fit them.
 The racks came in two forms.
-The earliest form was a one piece rack that incorporated a top box mounting (see the 10th picture I sent).
+The earliest form was a one piece rack that incorporated a top box mounting.
 The top box rack meant that the ‘all round’ seat grab rail had to be removed from the seat before the rack could be fitted.

-Later racks came in three part form.
-The two pannier racks were separate and a top box rack could be bolted to brackets welded to the top rail of the racks.
-There would appear to be a number of variations to this type of rack.
+Later, racks came in a three part form.
+The two pannier racks were separate, and a top box rack could be bolted to brackets welded to the top rail of the racks.
+There would appear to be some variations to this type of rack.

-Some had the brackets for the top box rack, some did not.
-Some had the tongue for the ‘seat belt’ type latch welded in place, some had a welded on bracket for the latch to bolt to, some had no provision for this latch and a long stainless steel ‘P’ clip could be purchased, which allowed the fitment of the tongue.
+Some had the brackets for the top box rack, and some did not.
+Some had the tongue for the ‘seat belt’ type latch welded in place, some had a welded-on bracket for the latch to bolt to, some had no provision for this latch and a long stainless steel ‘P’ clip could be purchased, which allowed the fitment of the tongue.

 The first hard bags sold under the BMW banner were the Classic Bags.
-All the information I have suggests that they were made by Krauser and marketed by BMW, but I can’t absolutely verify this.
+All the information I have suggests that Krauser made them and marketed by BMW, but I can’t verify this.
 It is logical to assume that these came into use in 1971 to match the racks.

 The situation with the Krauser Bags is even less clear.
-I have always assumed that Krauser just kept making bags for the BMW, when the contract for the old classic bags was cancelled.
-Certainly, the Krauser bags resemble the profile of the classics although they are a bit wider and don’t have the recess for the roundel.
-In my opinion, they are not as well made as the classic bags and feel quite flimsy by comparison They fit to the same racks as the BMW sourced bags and the latches are more or less identical, except that the locks are different.
-In fact, the latches you can see on the back of my ‘classics’ are actually the latches from the Krausers.
+I had always assumed that Krauser just kept making bags for the BMW when the contract for the old classic bags was canceled.
+Certainly, the Krauser bags resemble the profile of the classics, although they are a bit wider and don’t have the recess for the roundel.
+In my opinion, they are not as well made as the classic bags and feel quite flimsy by comparison.
+They fit the same racks as the BMW sourced bags, and the latches are more or less identical, except that the locks are different.
+In fact, the latches you can see on the back of my ‘classics’ are the latches from the Krausers.
 I swapped them over since they are better locks.

-The ‘odd’ set of latches in the pictures come from the later design of pannier, which was made for the ‘k’series.
-I believe that the same pannier was supplied to fit to the last few years of ‘Boxer’ production but I have no idea about dates.
-The nice thing about these locks is that they can be key coded to the bikes key.
+The ‘odd’ set of latches in the pictures come from the later design of pannier, which was made for the K series.
+I believe that the same pannier was supplied to fit the last few years of ‘Boxer’ production, but I have no idea about dates.
+The nice thing about these locks is that they can be key coded to the bike’s key.
 I think these panniers have different racks associated with them.

 Well, that’s about all I can think of in relation to panniers.
 I would think the best source for definitive information would be the brochures published by BMW.
 From them, you could probably work out which panniers were being offered at what date.